 A detailed analysis of the returns to education in the Russian Federation will provide insights into the stylized facts mentioned above.
-Together with other research being implemented by the World Bank and by researchers outside of the World Bank, the purpose of this analysis is to come up with a set of evidence based policy recommendations to enhance the human capital wealth of the Russian Federation.
+Together with other research being implemented by the World Bank and by other researchers, the purpose of this analysis is to come up with a set of evidence-based policy recommendations to enhance the human capital wealth of the Russian Federation.

 In this paper we report on an estimate of the private rate of return to investment in education in the Russian Federation.
-Human capital, or the stock of skills that is possessed by labor force, is pivotal in enabling countries and individuals to flourish in a multifaceted, increasingly comprehensive, interrelated, and rapidly changing society (Schultz 1972; Mincer 1974; Heckman, Lochner, and Todd 2003; Becker 2009; Broecke 2015).
+Human capital, or the stock of skills that is possessed by the labor force, is pivotal in enabling countries and individuals to flourish in a multifaceted, increasingly comprehensive, interrelated, and rapidly changing society (Schultz 1972; Mincer 1974; Heckman, Lochner, and Todd 2003; Becker 2009; Broecke 2015).
 The returns to investment in education have been a popular empirical analysis in research to study the relationship between schooling and earnings.
 Private returns can also explain the private demand for education.
-The literature suggests that each additional year of schooling produces a private (that is, individual) rate of return to schooling of about 8 to 10 percent a year (Psacharopoulos and Patrinos 2018; Montenegro and Patrinos 2014).
+The literature suggests that each additional year of schooling produces a private (that is, individual) rate of return to schooling of about 8 to 9 percent a year (Psacharopoulos and Patrinos 2018; Montenegro and Patrinos 2014).
 Globally, the returns to tertiary education are highest, followed by primary and then secondary schooling; this represents a significant reversal from many studies’ prior results.
 Policy makers can learn much from Mincerian results; for instance, further expansion of university education appears to be very worthwhile for the individual, meaning that governments need to find ways to make financing more readily available, and that high rates of return are found through investment in girls’ education.

-| LITERATURE
+| LITERATURE REVIEW

-In a worldwide perspective, the latest findings on returns to education can be condensed to the following (Psacharopoulos and Patrinos 2018): (1) overall, an amplified share of workers with tertiary education at the labor market has not reduced the magnitude of returns on the investment due to “skill-biasedness” of the technological progress boosting the demand for higher skills; (2) low- and middle-income regions are characterized by the largest returns except for outlying Middle East and North Africa having the lowest returns; (3) the private returns to education for women outstrip that of for men by roughly two percentage points; (4) private sector employees receive greater returns than those working in a public sector; (5) social returns to education are negatively associated with a country’s level of economic development and education level; (6) on average, there is a growing trend in returns to higher education.
+In a worldwide perspective, the latest findings on returns to education can be condensed to the following (Psacharopoulos and Patrinos 2018): (1) overall, an amplified share of workers with tertiary education at the labor market has not reduced the magnitude of returns on the investment due to “skill-biasedness” of the technological progress boosting the demand for higher skills; (2) low- and middle-income regions are characterized by the largest returns (except for the Middle East and North Africa, with the lowest returns); (3) the private returns to education for women outstrip those for men by roughly two percentage points; (4) private sector employees receive greater returns than those working in the public sector; (5) social returns to education are negatively associated with a country’s level of economic development and education level; and (6) on average, there is a growing trend in returns to higher education.

 A separate, albeit scarce in terms of quantity, quality, and reliability, corpus of research focused on the Russian/ USSR case.
-In the USSR during the period before education reforms the rates of return to schooling were strikingly low: 2-3% for secondary and 5% for higher education levels (Graeser 1988).
-Poor returns of human capital went in line with a planning economy offering free education, centralized allocation of labor force, and ideology of proletariat superiority; similar picture was observed in other ex-communist countries (Munich, Svejnar, and Terrell 2005).
+In the USSR, during the period before education reforms the rates of return to schooling were strikingly low: 2-3% for secondary and 5% for higher education levels (Graeser 1988).
+Low returns to human capital were in line with a planning economy offering free education, centralized allocation of labor, and the ideology of proletariat superiority; a similar picture was observed in other (at the time) socialist countries (see, for example, Munich, Svejnar, and Terrell 2005).

 However, an earlier attempt to establish the contribution of education to productivity took place during Soviet